Gael-Lopes-Da-Silva/MyVscodeConfig/README.md

 ---

 <p align="center">⚙️ This is my configuration for Visual Studio Code.
 The key bindings can be difficult to understand.
-You can see with the keybindings.json and the awesome emacs keymap extension.</p>
+You can see with the keybindings.json and the keybinding extention.</p>

 <p align="center">⚠️ I only added the extensions that change vs code, not the ones related to the languages.</p>